Tutorial SF 1

 • CCA: sort components by cross-correlation between two EEG epochs.

-In this tutorial, we will see how to construct spatial filters based on the generalized eigenvalue-eigenvector decomposition (GEVD), which is one of the most useful and powerful technique in signal processing.
+In this tutorial, we will see how to construct custom spatial filters based on the generalized eigenvalue-eigenvector decomposition (GEVD), which is one of the most useful and powerful technique in signal processing.

 In linear algebra, GEVD is synonymous of joint diagonalization, in that such spatial filters verify